All Episodes

 The national debt.

-The devil, the deficit is gonna wipe it.
+The deficit is going to wipe it.

-We're budget's not balanced.
+Where budget's not balanced.

-Uh and all these predictions of collapse and doom and gloom, and they happen every year and they happen every day, and some of them recycle, the deficit's gonna wipe us out, the national debt's gonna wipe us out, uh, the ChICOMs holding so much of our foreign debt.
+And all these predictions of collapse and doom and gloom, and they happen every year and they happen every day.

-Uh all and it never happens.
+And it never happens.

 We just keep roaring right along.

-I my advice, don't panic.
+My advice, don't panic.

 Don't let them put you into panic.

-Uh oh, second point.
+Oh, second point.

-Uh, I gotta do this quickly.
+I got to do this quickly.

-He read a column by Rich Lowry.
+I read a column by Rich Lowry.

-He was reviewing a book that he had read, and it was um the theory the book was that the current uh state of American liberalism can be traced to the assassination of John F. Kennedy.
+And it was the theory of the book was that the current state of American liberalism can be traced to the assassination of John F. Kennedy.

-Uh quick, I'll give you just a brief summary of why we come back.
+Quick, I'll give you just a brief summary of why we come back.

-I gotta take a quick time out here.
+I got to take a quick time out here.

-All right, cookie work fast.
+All right, cookie, work fast.

-I'd gotten a heads up that this guy launched against the media today for misreporting what's happening out there by name, and that uh he also started attacking the the stupidity of energy legislation in this country.
+I'd gotten a heads up that this guy launched against the media today for misreporting what's happening out there by name, and that he also started attacking the stupidity of energy legislation in this country.

-He held a press conference, explained what was going on, the rescue efforts, he started getting questions about things.
+He held a press conference, explained what was going on, the rescue efforts.

 These are two sound bites from the press conference.

-Without coal to manufacture our electricity, our products will not compete in the global marketplace against foreign countries because our manufacturers depend on coal low-cost electricity, and people on fixed incomes will not be able to pay their electric bills.
+Without coal to manufacture our electricity, our products will not compete in the global marketplace against foreign countries because our manufacturers depend on coal, low-cost electricity, and people on fixed incomes will not be able to pay their electric bills.

-So we are an accessual industry.
+So we are an essential industry.

-Because he was asked about it because he was asked, what the hell are you in this business for anyway?
+Because he was asked, what the hell are you in this business for anyway?

 He fired right back at him.